ConnieHarper/Omeka2-Plugin-CategoryTree/README.md

 Omeka2-Plugin-CategoryTree
 ==========================

 Allows users to categorize their items into multiple hierarchial categories.
 This plugin has been tested with Omeka 2.1.
+It uses the dynatree javascript library for the tree structure.

 First, configure the plugin to add the top level categories.
 Right click the category to add a sub category, or edit/delete the current category.